tarcinapp/entity-persistence-service/README.md

 📌 **Entity Persistence Service** is a REST-based backend microservice and a core component of the **Tarcinapp Suite** ([What is Tarcinapp?](#what-is-tarcinapp-post-login-solution)).

 📌 It is built on a simple yet powerful data model composed of **entities**, **lists**, and **reactions**, each represented as JSON documents stored in MongoDB.
+See [Data Model](#data-model) for more information.

-📌 This generic, extensible model allows developers to represent a wide variety of use cases across different domains by reusing and configuring the same foundational components ([Use Cases- [Entity Persistence Service]
+📌 This generic, extensible model allows developers to represent a wide variety of use cases across different domains by reusing and configuring the same foundational components.

+📌 Each resource can store arbitrary properties.

 📌 For example:
 - **Entities** can represent user profiles, configuration objects, notification, blog posts, products, campaigns, documents, or even IoT devices.